Our journey into the multiple dimensions of perspective begins here.

 We adopt a scientific, logical approach to the field of perspective.

 Some people may object to applying scientific principles since perspective is evidently both an art and science.
 However, doing so has many advantages, most notably because we can establish concepts and principles upon which the entire field of perspective is built.

 Patently, perspective sometimes deals with unreal, imaginative, and illusionistic three-dimensional spaces.
 However, these same spaces are often visualised, or represented using realistic ‘looking’ visual images (or perspective proper).
 Henceforth, visual realism is a key component of all perspective forms.

-Desired is a new perspective theory, which hopefully can be used to enable humans to understand, model, and apply complex perspective phenomena in the broadest range of practical circumstances.
+Desired is a new perspective theory, which hopefully can be used to understand, model, and apply complex perspective phenomena in the broadest range of practical circumstances.
 A first step in building a theory is to identify a group of concepts—or set of matching universal forms—that purports to represent all of the different facets of perspective.

 The sections below introduce a set of key principles upon which Perspective Category Theory is built.
 Wherein most of these concepts can be explicitly/theoretically proven—but if not, then said principles can hopefully be demonstrated empirically.

 Optical Perspective seeks to view, match, or represent aspects of the Optical World—or the changing appearance of objects as conveyed to the camera, instrument, or the eye/detector by emitted or reflected light (ref. using real, modelled, represented or imaginary light-rays).
 Ergo, a key goal of perspective is to explore the Physical World by using the Optical World to probe spatial reality accurately or with sufficient realism.